Onboard an Azure Subscription

 - Search for the variable $excludedKeyVaults, and set its value to exclude specific Key Vaults (if there are no exclusions, leave it blank):

 $excludedKeyVaults = "DBKeyvault", "VMKeyvault"

-- In the left pane, select App registrations, and then select Dome9-Connect (the application that was created as part of the onboarding process).
+From the Azure dashboard, select Enterprise applications, and then select Dome9-Connect (the application that was created as part of the onboarding process).

 - Return to the Runbook page, select again the runbook, and open the edit pane.

-- Search for the variable $objectIds, and paste the value you copied from the Dome9 App registration.
+- Search for the variable $objectIds, and paste the value copied above.

 $objectIds = "f81cf819-f710-4c99-abd0-2af561dba51e"